donkirkby/live-py-plugin/docs/demo/matplotlib/scatter.md

 ## Colour Maps
 By default, low values are displayed as dark blue and high values *map* to light green.
 That's not the only colour map available, though.
-If you look at the [colour map documentation], you'll find some with colours that change evenly as the values change, some that use two different colours for positive and negative values, and some that cycle through colours to end up back where they started.
+If you look at the [colour map documentation](https://matplotlib.org/stable/tutorials/colors/colormaps.html), you'll find some with colours that change evenly as the values change, some that use two different colours for positive and negative values, and some that cycle through colours to end up back where they started.
 Change this example's colour map to `viridis`, `hsv`, and `seismic` to